google/trillian-examples/serverless/wasm/README.md

 $ cp "$(go env GOROOT)/misc/wasm/wasm_exec.js" serverless/wasm/
 ```

-Run up a webserver to serve the files (use something which can infer the correct ContentType header to send), can use `goexec` for this (install `goexec` with `go get -u github.com/shurcooL/goexec`):
+Run up a webserver to serve the files (use something which can infer the correct ContentType header to send).
+You can use `goexec` for this (install `goexec` with `go get -u github.com/shurcooL/goexec`):

 ```bash
 $ goexec "http.ListenAndServe(`:8080`, http.FileServer(http.Dir(`serverless/wasm`)))"